 Online or in-store, there are a number of payment securities solutions that you can use to stop credit card crime before it starts.
 Fraud detection and encryption at the physical point of sale can help you stop the presentment of fraudulent cards and protect the data associated with legitimate cards as it travels through the authorization process.
-These types of payments securities, specifically fraud tools and tokenization, are critical deterrents to card crime in the faceless world of online payments--eCommerce, card-on-file, recurring subscription etc. Online businesses often have transactions coming from the world-over.
-Tools that mathematically calculate the likelihood of a card as fraudulent help you avoid selling and shipping to fraudsters.
-And, tokenization solutions provide the online equivalent of encryption, protecting data as it is transmitted and even while it is stored.
+These types of payments securities, specifically fraud tools and tokenization, are critical deterrents to card crime in the faceless world of online payments--eCommerce, card-on-file, recurring subscription, etc. Online businesses often have transactions coming from the world-over.
+Tools that mathematically calculate the likelihood of a card as fraudulent help you avoid selling and shipping to fraudsters and keep transactions secure.
+Additionally, tokenization solutions provide the online equivalent of encryption, protecting data as it is transmitted and even while it is stored.

 2. EMV terminals

 To stop fraud in-store, these chip-reading machines are now more or less necessary for all businesses accepting credit cards.
 The vast majority of credit cards in the US now, or will soon, have new EMV chips in them.
 The number of debit cards with the chips is also on the rise.
 Consumers are beginning to use the cards by inserting them in EMV-ready terminals versus a standard swipe at a terminal.
 The biggest risk to businesses?
 As of October 1, 2015, liability for certain fraudulent transactions made in stores now shifts from card financial institutions to merchants.
 Based on your business type and your customer base, the financial burden of chargebacks associated with fraud can be big.
 Now is the time to learn if EMV is right for your business and how to get started.
 Learn more about EMV through our library of Safer Payments content.